Basic Planning and Preparation for a Re-Roofing Job

 Install new box vents if applicable.
 Apply a bead of caulk around the entire flange base of the vent.
 Set the box vent over the vent hole, making sure you are centered to the hole.
 Press the entire flange firmly to create a good seal.
 Nail all four corners and the middle of each side of the flange.
 Apply flashing cement to the entire outer seam and all nails.

 Full shingles must have a minimum of 4 nails (more for high-wind areas), and nothing less than two for partial pieces.
 When installing your roofing shingles, you need to lay them in a stair type / diagonal pattern.
 The rows need to offset to prevent leaking.
-To create an offset, leave the first shingle on the first row whole.
+To create an offset, leave the first shingle on the first-row, whole/uncut.

 For the second row, cut 6 inches off the end of the shingle, then 12 inches off the third row, and so on.
 When moving up to the next row, place the shingle at the overlay mark on the lower shingle.
 Read the manufacturers installation instructions for proper overlap method.